Skip to content

 image

 Macros are saved to the keyboard’s internal memory and will also work on another PC.
-When saving a macro, Vial may ask you to unlock the keyboard by holding two keys in the top-left corner.
+When saving a macro, Vial will ask you to unlock the keyboard by holding two keys in the top-left corner

-1. Assign the created macro key to the layout.
+1. Add the created macro key to the layout

-In this example, assign macro M1 to a key on Layer 3: go to the Keymap tab in the top menu, select Layer 3, select the desired key on the layout, then in the bottom Macros tab click M1.
+In this example, assign our M1 macro to a key on Layer 3.
+Go to the Keymap tab in the top menu, select Layer 3, select the key you want on the layout, and in the bottom Macros tab click M1

 image

-Choose any layer and key position that’s convenient for triggering the macro; see the layer section above for how to create layers.
+Choose any convenient layer and key position for triggering the macro; read above to learn how to create layers

-More information about Macros can be found in the official QMK documentation.
+More information about the Macros feature can be found in the official QMK documentation

 RGB lighting setup in Vial

-In Vial, you can customize key lighting in the “Lighting” tab by changing the effect, color, brightness, and animation speed.
+In Vial, the Lighting tab lets you customize the key backlight by changing the effect, color, brightness, and animation speed

 RGB setup